alperrn/arduino-sensor2graph/readme.md

 Then change dev/tty/usb0 to your port
 (if you are using windows it should be COM3 or COM4)

-Then download the main.py file but dont start yet.
+Then download the arduino.py file but dont start yet.

 # Setupping Arduino

--First of all you need an connected arduino card. you need to make same things whit fritzing.png (if you can see whats it download fritzing and check yourself).
+-First of all you need a connected arduino card. you need to make same things whit fritzing.png.

--Copy the main.ino code and paste to arduino ide.
+-Copy the sketch.ino code and paste to arduino ide.

 -Select port and upload to arduino.